mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Chelsio XX NIC
   - My TrueNAS server couldn't recognize this one, either.

 My best guess is that the issue is motherboard incompatibility.
-My TrueNAS server uses a consumer-grade XX motherboard, so it may not support these Enterprise-oriented 10G NICs.
-I'm planning to build a new server in the next few months, so I'll try a fancier motherboard to see if that lets me use one of the three 10G NICs I have lying around.
+My TrueNAS server uses a consumer-grade XX motherboard, so it may not support these enterprise-oriented 10G NICs.

+I'm planning to build a new storage server in the next few months, so I'll try a fancier motherboard to see if that lets me use one of the three 10G NICs I have lying around.

-So, currently, my Windows desktop can talk to my managed switch at 10 Gbps speeds, but it can't talk to anything else.
-But if I need to access TP-Link's dumb admin web UI, I know that bandwidth won't be an issue.
+Currently, my Windows desktop can talk to my managed switch at 10 Gbps speeds, but it's limited to 1 Gbps bandwidth for everything else.
+That's not ideal, but if I need to click a checkbox on my switch's web UI, I can do it at blazing 10 Gbps speeds.

 ## Choosing a UPS (battery backup)